serverlessq-hq/serverlessq-sdk-nextjs/README.md

 ## Local Development

 ServerlessQ runs on the cloud.
-That means if you work locally on a queue and want to test enqueueing jobs you need to override the parameter `urlToOverrideWhenRunningLocalhost` in the queue options.
-This url will only be used if the environment variable `VERCEL` is not set.
-You can use a service such as [ngrok](https://ngrok.com/).
-Ngrok gives you a deployed
-Webhook URL and you can run a local CLI which listens to all of these incoming requests.
-This is a great way to test your queue.
+That means if you work locally on a queue or cron a proxy is necessary to forward your request back to your local machine.
+In order to ease your life we create a local proxy (by using [localtunnel](https://localtunnel.me/)) for you once you start your development server with `next dev`.

 If you need help with that please contact us! 💬